Hawai‘i Friends of Justice & Civic Education

 is a 501(c)(3) nonprofit organization (NGO) established in 1980 that is committed to advancing civic behavior and improving the justice system.

 Nature and Purpose of Hawai‘i Friends

 Hawai‘i Friends of Justice & Civic Education’s mission is to increase democratic behavior by engaging people in positive civic activities and decision making.
-It designs, implements and measures the effectiveness of interactive teaching programs in an effort to generate evidence-based knowledge of what works to improve civic behavior.
+It designs, implements and measures pilot projects using applied learning in an effort to generate evidence-based knowledge of what works to improve civic behavior.

 Public Health Approach

 Since its inception in 1980, when it piloted a Street Law program to rehabilitate youth involved with the justice system, Hawai‘i Friends has used public health approaches, including cooperative education, solution-focused, restorative justice and other engaged learning practices, to promote positive civic experiences and improve the justice system.